 - Enter a Due Date and Instructions for your reviewers in the corresponding fields.

-- Check the Include test mailing in invitation box if you'd like to send a test mailing along with your reviewer invitation.
+- Check the Include test message in invitation box if you'd like to send a test message along with your reviewer invitation.

-- Use the Email Comments to the Author, Send an Email to the Reviewer, and Send a Due Date Reminder to Each Reviewer to fine-tune the properties for your review mailing.
+- Use the Email Comments to the Author, Send an Email to the Reviewer, and Send a Due Date Reminder to Each Reviewer to fine-tune the properties for your review message.

 - Finally, click Send for Review to finish.